-The school should at all times show disapproval of such behaviour and protect children from it through the sanctions hierarchy.
+The school should at all times protect children from bullying.
 However it is important to recognise that many children engage in these activities at some time as they experiment with relationships.
 Often problems are short lived and falling out with friends does not become an issue - this is not the same as bullying.